n4kz/weaver/readme.md

 - `count`      Task count for group
 - `source`     Source file for task group
 - `persistent` Restart task on unclean exit.
 Defaults to false.
 Boolean.
 Optional
+- `executable` Source is executable itself and v8 instance is not needed to run it.
+Defaults to false.
+Boolean.
+Optional
 - `arguments`  Arguments for tasks in task group.
 Nested array should have length equal to task count.
 Optional
 - `env`        Environment variables for task group.
 Optional
 - `watch`      Restart all tasks in task group when one of watched files was modified.
 Optional